 This should come as no surprise, as any (human) community driven by the goal of innovation will inevitably see the development of incongruous and sometimes incompatible proposals.
 In the case of Bitcoin, however, the movement is rooted in non-authoritarian philosophies that strives to decentralise power in every aspect of the movement.
 While a top-down decision-making process might seem uncomplicated as the final say belongs to a centralised authority (Capish?), it is always doubtful whether the community’s best interest was taken into consideration.

-In the case of a decentralised power structure, on the other hand, election processes tend to look a bit messy and noisy as all voices must be heard and granted the opportunity to convince the group of the merit of their proposal.
+In the case of a distributed power structure, on the other hand, election processes tend to look a bit messy and noisy as all voices must be heard and granted the opportunity to convince the group of the merit of their proposal.
 To steer the Bitcoin community upon such a path, Satoshi Nakamoto’s Whitepaper described the process to be implemented should conflict arise within the community - we will refer to it as the Nakamoto Consensus Mechanism.

 Given that Bitcoin is based on the economic principles of a Free Market System, it is essential to understand the players and the game of the approach.
 Per Austrian economist, Ludwig von Mises in his book, Bureaucracy a free market approach can be outlined as follows:

 “The real bosses, in the capitalist system of market economy, are the consumers.
 They, by their buying and by their abstention from buying, decide who should own the capital and run the plants.
 They determine what should be produced and in what quantity and quality.
 Their attitudes result either in profit or in loss for the enterpriser.
 They make poor men rich and rich men poor.
 They are no easy bosses.”

 In the case of Bitcoin, developers play the role of enterprises that propose competitive products and services while the network’s users and miners play the part of the market that chooses the most desirable option.